dasouvik122005/Assembly-language/README.md

 # Assembly-language
-Here I will discuss all program about COA(Computer Organisation and Architecture).
+Here I will discuss all programs about COA(Computer Organisation and Architecture).
+All these programs are run in a software named"QtSpim"